Header image

 NOTE: In some cases, the participation table indicates that a school district did not participate in EDI data collection in a particular year (“N” under “participated” column) yet there is a number in the “Total EDI” column.
 EDI data are aggregated by where children live using their home postal code.
 In some cases, a child may live within a school district boundary but not attend a public school in that district, but rather a Francophone, Indigenous or independent school in the area, or they may attend a public school in a neighbouring district.
 As a result, children may appear in the participation counts in years when the school district did not participate.
 If you have questions about your school district’s participation, please contact us at edi@help.ubc.ca.

-Overall Outcomes
+Module: Overall & Scale Outcomes

-This module highlights the overall outcome data for the boundary type selected.
+When first arriving at this module, Overall Vulnerable (red “Overall” button) is the default view.
 Overall outcomes are the percentage of children vulnerable, in flux, or on track in their overall development across all five scales of the EDI.

-Overall Outcomes Module
+Overall & Scale Outcomes Module with Overall selected

 • Overall Vulnerable – a summary measure that reports the percentage and number of children who are developmentally vulnerable on one or more of the five scales of the EDI.
 Children included in this measure may be vulnerable on up to five scales of the EDI.
 Without additional support and care, children who are vulnerable on one or more scales of the EDI are more likely to experience future challenges in their school years and beyond.